 Many people like to obtain rakeback as a form of rebate on the money they pay while grinding at the tables.
 You may be pleased that Coinpoker offers a 33% rakeback standard to its players, but you must possess a balance in its proprietary CHP token to benefit from it.

-Then, every Monday, 33% of the CHP you paid in rake over the past week is returned to you.
+Then, every Monday, 33% of the rake you paid over the past week is returned to you.
 However, if you lack a CHP balance, you are ineligible to receive this 33% rakeback.

 This in-house RB program is the only form of CoinPoker rakeback deal.
 We did find a few affiliates offering private CoinPoker rakeback arrangements.
 These ad hoc RB percentages are basically up to the affiliate's discretion.
 Many sites promoting such rakeback deals for CoinPoker are best described as “unsavory.”